Mariners vs. Reds Player Props Betting Odds

-You can find player prop bet odds for Julio Rodriguez, Spencer Steer and others on the Seattle Mariners and Cincinnati Reds before their matchup at 6:40 PM ET on Tuesday at Great American Ball Park.
+Player prop bet odds for Julio Rodriguez, Spencer Steer and others are listed when the Seattle Mariners visit the Cincinnati Reds at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!